Why oncology and hospital massage?

 "I learned more than I ever expected I could learn in class.
 This class has put me at the top of my career."

 "I now know I can treat a cancer patient safely and help them through their journey.
 Taking care of them has brought me

 - Tara Pernell, Detroit, Michigan

-Students accepted into the program will be required to successfully pass a physical examination before beginning the program.
-This can be done through your own physician or through Beaumont's Occupational Health Services Department for a fee of $250.
-Please call Karen Armstrong at 248-551-9995 for requirements.
+Students accepted into the program will be required to successfully pass a health screening before beginning the program.
+This can be done through your own physician or through Beaumont's Occupational Health Services Department for a fee.
+Please contact Karen Armstrong for requirements.